-BackUpGuard is another popular website backup and restoration solution who offer a cloud-based solution as well as a stand-alone plugin.
+BackUpGuard is another popular website backup and restoration solution that offers a cloud-based solution as well as a stand-alone plugin.

-Unlike Updraft, BackUpGuard offers site migration between domains or hosts in its free version.
-So if you are looking for that feature, this might be the plugin you need.
+Unlike UpdraftPlus, BackUpGuard offers site migration between domains or hosts in its free version.
+So if you are looking for that feature, it might be the plugin you need.
 It has multi-site support too.